 Xuhui Runway Park Featured in Design Press

-Metropolis and Dezeen celebrate this pioneering SITES Gold park in Shanghai
+Metropolis, Dezeen, and others celebrate this pioneering SITES Gold park in Shanghai

 Xuhui Runway Park is an innovative urban revitalization project that breathes new life into a unique piece of Shanghai’s history.
 Located in the Xuhui Riverfront Area, a formal industrial zone of the city, this 14.63-hectare (36.15-acre) site was a runway for Longhua Airport, which operated for over 80 years and was Shanghai’s only civilian airport until 1949.
 The remaining 1,830-meter (2,001-yard) long and 80-meter (87-yard) wide concrete runway was built in 1948 and used until the airport was closed in 2011.